-EVEN IF YOU FOLLOW all the pointers in the previous section, there’s a good chance the funds you pick will turn out to be duds.
-Let’s say you bought the large-cap, mid-cap, small-cap and multi-cap stock funds that ranked in the top 25% of performers over the five years through March 2013.
-What percentage of these top performers remained in the top 25% over the subsequent five years—the period through March 2018?
+EVEN IF YOU follow all the pointers in the previous section, there’s a good chance the funds you pick will turn out to be duds.
+Let’s say you bought the large-cap, mid-cap, small-cap and multi-cap stock funds that ranked in the top 25% of performers over the five years through September 2013.
+What percentage of these top performers remained in the top 25% over the subsequent five years—the period through September 2018?
 If the results were purely random, you would expect the answer to be 25%.

-But in fact, it was often worse than chance would suggest: Among these top performers, just 28.6% of large-cap funds, 11.3% of mid-cap funds, 23% of small-cap funds and 19.6% of multi-cap funds remained in the top quartile, according to the Persistence Scorecard from S&P Dow Jones Indices, a division of S&P Global.
+On average, that’s pretty much what you see: Among these top performers, 35.6% of large-cap funds, 18.7% of mid-cap funds, 35.5% of small-cap funds and 19.3% of multi-cap funds remained in the top quartile, according to the Persistence Scorecard from S&P Dow Jones Indices, a division of S&P Global.
 Why do successful funds falter?
 Here are seven reasons:

 First, there are investment costs.
 If an actively managed fund charges annual expenses of 1%, that’s a 1% shortfall the fund has to make up each year, just to stay even with the market.
 Yes, a few lucky investors will manage to outperform.
 But thanks to investment costs, investors as a group must inevitably earn less than the market averages.